kubo550/TypeRacer-clone/README.md

 # Type Racer Clone

-It is my private Type Racer
+It is my idea of Type Racer I created for learning

 ## Getting Started with Create React App